niklasravnsborg/grunt-sync-deploy/README.md

 Remove empty directories inside the `deployTo` path on the SSH after deploying.

+#### keepFiles
+Type: `Array`
+Default: `[]`

+Files to keep no matter whether there are newer local files.
+This can be useful for config files.
+Use an string array of files relative to server `deployTo`.

 ### Multiple targets
 You may have more than one target if you have multiple places which you wanna deploy to.